intel/neural-compressor/examples/notebook/tensorflow/vgg19_ibean/README.md

 This example shows a whole pipeline:

-1. Train an image classification model [VGG19](https://arxiv.org/abs/1409.1556) by transfer learning based on [TensorFLow Hub](https://tfhub.dev) trained model.
+1. Train an image classification model [VGG19](https://arxiv.org/abs/1409.1556) by transfer learning based on [TensorFlow Hub](https://tfhub.dev) trained model.

 2. Quantize the FP32 Keras model and get a INT8 PB model by Intel® Neural Compressor.